alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 `L = (1.3 - 0.070) kg/m³ * 8 m³ ≈ 9.84 kg.

 So our budget is around 10 kg.
-As you see, at this stage it's not enough to do Fermi estimations: for a more detailed feasibility study we need more approximate numbers.
+As you see, at this stage it's not enough to do Fermi estimations (i.e. order of magnitude): for a detailed feasibility study we need more precise numbers.
 It is still OK to round up numbers as we did above with surface and volume.

 ## Build

+How can we build an airship?

 ### Structure